The pocketbook plant (Calceolaria) with its gorgeous flower display makes it a favorite in households across the country.

 Overwatering can be a problem for the calceolaria flowers.
 If the base of the plant starts to turn brown, crown rot can be the issue.
 Scale back the watering.

-Ensure that the plant is in a spot with good ventilation and remove the infected leaves.
+Ensure the plant is in a spot with good ventilation and remove the infected leaves.

-Sticky or deformed leaves are signs of aphids infestation, spider mites, and whiteflies.
+Sticky or deformed leaves are signs of insect infestation, including aphids, spider mites, and whiteflies.
 Treat this problem with insecticide before it spreads.

 If the infestation can’t be treated, the plant will likely need to be tossed.